Veetaha/veetaha.github.io/src/programming-language-definition.md

 (2 + 6) * 9 / 3 > 46 - 1
 ```

-You can see how mathematical expressions can grow in complexity without bounds.
+We can see how mathematical expressions can grow in complexity without bounds.
 What's important is to understand how a computer gets the result of an expression.
 Our tree representation can scale to this arbitrarily complex math expression.
 The computer builds the following tree for it:

 ![][expr-l-1]